TRex22/deeplabv3-custom-training/README.md

 I could not find a good set of trained models online so I decided to train my own.

-My aim is to train on the main cityscapes train dataset as well as combine it with the from_games dataset to attempt to improve and generalise the performance of the models.
+My aim is to train on the main cityscapes train dataset as well as combine it with the from_games dataset in an attempt to improve and generalise the performance of the models.

+This is compatible with the torchvision models versions of deeplabv3 as exports I found online required custom models or Tensorflow.

 # Usage of pre-trained models
 1. Download the trained model `.pth`